Skip to main content

 • Check your state’s Medicaid website to determine which dental services are covered.

 • Find a dentist who accepts Medicaid.
-You can call your Medicaid plan or visit the Medicaid website.
+You can call your Medicaid dental plan or visit the Medicaid website.

 • Make an appointment with the dentist.